apatti01/Concurrent-Programming/README.md

 Class `Exam` comes with a `main` method that implements a simple command line interface, which allows you to test your methods.
 From the directory where you have stored `Exam.java`, run `java Exam help` to check whether you set up is working.
 (There is no need to compile it if you are using Java 11 or above.)

 The methods that you have to implement have to search for text files in a directory.
-To test your project, you can use the directory `data` inside of this zip file: <https://raw.githubusercontent.com/fmontesi/cp2022/main/exam/data.zip>.
-For example, you can unzip `data.zip` in the same directory where you have your `Exam.java` file and launch from that directory the command `java Exam allLines data`.
+To test your project, you can use the directory `data2` inside of this zip file: <https://raw.githubusercontent.com/fmontesi/cp2022/main/exam/data2.zip>.
+For example, you can unzip `data2.zip` in the same directory where you have your `Exam.java` file and launch from that directory the command `java Exam allLines data2`.
 The directory that I will use in the evaluation will follow the same format, but it will be different.

 ## Other remarks